ecedreamer/dockerizing_zmq_devices/README.md

 # Dockerizing ZMQ Devices #
-In this repository, we will dockerize 3 ZMQ Devices namely Queue, Forwarder and Streamer.
+In this repository, we will dockerize 2 ZMQ Devices namely Forwarder and Streamer.

 ## Dockerizing STREAMER ##